Analysis | Kayleigh McEnany and the Trump team are running out of voter fraud tricks

-Except the appearance only reinforced the true lack of evidence the Trump team has produced.
+Except the appearance only reinforced the true lack of evidence that the Trump team has produced.

 Hannity asked McEnany two questions, and in each case, she responded with a talking point that has been roundly debunked for weeks.